socketstream/socketstream-0.4/README.md

 The SocketStream framework is a 'meta module' which integrates the following standalone modules for maximum productivity:

-**[socketstream-server](https://github.com/socketstream/socketstream-0.4/blob/master/mods/socketstream-server/README.md)** SocketStream Realtime Server.
-Responds to requests over websockets
+**[socketstream-server](https://github.com/socketstream/socketstream-0.4/blob/master/mods/socketstream-server/README.md)** Responds to requests over websockets
-**[socketstream-client](https://github.com/socketstream/socketstream-0.4/blob/master/mods/socketstream-client/README.md)** SocketStream Realtime Client.
-Connect to the server from the browser or other Node process
+**[socketstream-client](https://github.com/socketstream/socketstream-0.4/blob/master/mods/socketstream-client/README.md)** Connects to the server from the browser or other Node process

 TODO: Separate out Single Page Client and Asset Building.